 Choosing the best application delivery controller for your environment shouldn't be complicated, but how can you distinguish among vendors to determine which ADC product will work best for your needs?

-To help take the guesswork out of the ADC buying process, we compare application delivery controllers from 11 leading vendors: A10 Networks, Amazon Web Services, Array Networks, Avi Networks, Barracuda Networks, Citrix, F5 Networks, Kemp Technologies, Microsoft, NGINX and Radware.
+This application delivery controller comparison will help take the guesswork out of the ADC buying process.
+We compare application delivery controllers from 11 leading vendors: A10 Networks, Amazon Web Services, Array Networks, Avi Networks, Barracuda Networks, Citrix, F5 Networks, Kemp Technologies, Microsoft, NGINX and Radware.
 By examining what features and functionality each ADC offers and matching those to your requirements, you can select the ADC product that will best meet the needs of your network.

 There are many factors that will determine which application delivery controller is best for your organization, including where it will run.
 Keep in mind there are several platform options available, but not all vendors support all platforms.